-Are you looking for discussion themes that are unique, thought-provoking, and highly contentious?
+Are you looking for discussion topics that are unique, thought-provoking, and highly contentious?
 Here they are!
 You may guarantee a fiery debate in class or intriguing polemics with your friends if you choose any of these contentious subjects for debate from Eprowriters.

 Psychology Debate Subjects